lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Native/Types.md

 DESCRIPTION
 ===========

-This class contains datatye and enumerations for the FreeType library.
+This class contains datatype and enumerations for the FreeType library.